Slum clearance: Reasons

-The concept of urban renewal and slum clearance as a method for social reform emerged in England as a reaction to the increasingly cramped and unsanitary conditions of the urban poor in the rapidly industrializing cities of the 19th century.
+The concept of urban renewal and the elimination of degraded neighborhoods as a method of social reform emerged in Victorian England as a reaction to the increasingly cramped and unsanitary conditions of the urban poor in the rapidly industrializing cities of the 19th century.
 The agenda that emerged was a progressive doctrine that assumed better housing conditions would reform residents morally and economically.
-Another style of reform, imposed by the state for reasons of aesthetics and efficiency, could be said to have begun in 1853, with the recruitment of Baron Haussmann by Napoleon III for the redevelopment of Paris.
+Slum clearance plans were mandated in the United Kingdom by the Housing Act of 1935, while the Housing Act of 1937, a similar American legislation encouraged similar clearance strategies.
+It can be said that another style of reform, state-imposed for aesthetic and riot control reasons, began in 1853 with the recruitment of Baron Haussmann by Napoleon III for the urban reforms of Paris.
+The word 'slum' has been used by town planners since the 1890s.

-Slum clearance is still practiced today in a number of different situations.
-During major international events like conferences and sporting competitions, governments have been known to forcefully clear low-income housing areas as a strategy to impress international visitors and reduce the visibility of the host cities' apparent poverty.
-Other attempts at slum clearance have occurred due to other motivations, such as repressing political opposition or attempting to keep certain communities in check.
+Slum clearance is still practiced today in various situations.
+During major international events, such as conferences and international sports competitions, governments are known to forcibly clear low-income residential areas as a strategy to impress international visitors and reduce the visibility of the host cities' apparent poverty, a recent and notorious example being the removal of Vila Autódromo during the construction of the Rio de Janeiro's Olympic Park.
+Other attempts at slum clearance have occurred due to other motivations, such as the suppression of political opposition or attempts to keep certain communities under control.